-"GOP" refers to "Grand Old Party," a widely used synonym for the Republican Party. from the way our own institutions once treated it.
+"GOP" refers to "Grand Old Party," a widely used synonym for the Republican Party. one can fashion an answer to the central questions we have asked: Who governs, and to what ends?
+The way in which our institutions of government handle social welfare, for example, differs from the way other democratic nations handle it, and it differs as well from the way our own institutions once treated it.
 The description of our institutions in Part III will therefore include not only an account of how they work today but also a brief historical background on their workings and a comparison with similar institutions in other countries.
 We tend to assume that how we do things today is the only way they could possibly be done.
 In fact, a government can operate in other ways, based on some measure of popular rule.
 History, tradition, and belief weigh heavily on all that we do.
 Although political change is not always accompanied by changes in public laws, the policy process is arguably one of the best barometers of changes in who governs.
 Our way of classifying and explaining the politics of different policy issues has been developed, refined, and tested over more than four decades (longer than most of our readers have been alive!).
-Our own students and others have valued it mainly because they have found it helps to answer such questions about who governs: How do political issues get on the public
+Our own students and others have valued it mainly because they have found it helps to answer such questions about

 Will You Favor or Oppose the Ban on Initiatives?
-To: Governor Lucy Weber From: Professor Ili Grace Sousa Subject: Initiative repeal You have supported several successful initiatives (life imprisonment for thrice-convicted violent felons, property tax limits), but you have never stated your views on the actual initiative process, and the repeal proposal likely will surface during tomorrow's news briefing.
+To: Governor Lucy Avery From: Professor Ella Nicole Subject: Initiative repeal You have supported several successful initiatives (life imprisonment for thrice-convicted violent felons, property tax limits), but you have never stated your views on the actual initiative process, and the repeal proposal likely will surface during tomorrow's news briefing.
 To Consider: